alexandrainst/danlp/README.md

     ├── examples	   			# Examples, tutorials and benchmark scripts │   ├── benchmarks 			# Scripts for reproducing benchmarks results │   └── tutorials 			# Jupyter notebook tutorials
-    └── tests   	   			# Tests for continuous integration with travis
+    └── tests   	   			# Tests for continuous integration with Travis

 ## How do I contribute?